Coveros/hol-copilot-lab/Instructions/Labs/Introduction.md

 ## Overview

-This hands-on lab is designed to immerse participants in the advanced capabilities of GitHub Copilot.
-Moving beyond autocomplete, learners will explore how AI-powered tooling can transform the entire software development lifecycle—from project scaffolding and contextual refactoring to infrastructure automation and agent-driven development.
+This hands-on lab is designed to immerse you in the advanced capabilities of GitHub Copilot.
+Moving beyond autocomplete, you will explore how AI-powered tooling can transform the entire software development lifecycle—from project scaffolding and contextual refactoring to infrastructure automation and agent-driven development.

-Through guided exercises, participants will gain practical experience with GitHub Copilot Edits, Agent Mode, Infrastructure as Code (IaC), and Model Context Protocol (MCP) integration.
-By the end of the lab, learners will be equipped to strategically apply GitHub Copilot across real-world development scenarios, enhancing productivity, code quality, and team collaboration.
+Through guided exercises, you will gain practical experience with GitHub Copilot Edits, Agent Mode, Infrastructure as Code (IaC), and Model Context Protocol (MCP) integration.
+By the end of the lab, you will be equipped to strategically apply GitHub Copilot across real-world development scenarios, enhancing productivity, code quality, and team collaboration.

 ## Objective

-This lab equips participants with hands-on experience using GitHub Copilot to enhance software development workflows.
-Learners will explore advanced features such as Agent Mode, Copilot Edits, Infrastructure as Code generation, and Model Context Protocol integration.
+This lab equips you with hands-on experience using GitHub Copilot to enhance software development workflows.
+You will explore advanced features such as Agent Mode, Copilot Edits, Infrastructure as Code generation, and Model Context Protocol integration.

-By the end of this lab, participants will be able to:
+By the end of this lab, you will be able to:

 - Create and manage projects using GitHub Copilot.
 - Apply GitHub Copilot Edits for multi-line and contextual code refactoring.